Raise Your Emotional IQ Instantly—Take the Free Relationship Quiz

 This is a really important distinction: having needs and being needy are not the same things.
 While it can be unattractive to have unfulfilled needs, having needs in itself is not a negative trait.
 All humans have needs.
 Those who appear confident—as if they don’t have needs—are simply better at getting their needs fulfilled.
 Once fulfilled, needs seem to “disappear.”
 The problem is that most people have very vague, fuzzy notions about what they need, making it difficult for them to then satisfy their own needs effectively.
 (The cure for that is to take the free Emotional Index Quiz and get a list of your top four needs).

 Many people believe that if they ask someone else to fulfill their needs, they will spoil the pleasure of met needs.
-If it is necessary to ask for what they want, the logic goes, then receiving it will be unsatisfying.
-They think it is like knowing what your Christmas or Hanukkah presents are before you have opened them.
-That simply isn’t true – but you may not believe me until you try it.
-The truth is that your mate or partner can’t read your mind so if you aren’t specific and clear, they may never meet your needs!
-What’s worse, most people can’t articulate their top four needs, so how on earth can they ask someone else to satisfy them?
-(You, of course, have now taken the quiz and can now articulate your top four needs.
+The logic is that if you have to ask for what you want then receiving it will be unsatisfying.
+It is like knowing what your holiday presents are before you open them.
+That simply isn’t true.
+But you may not believe me until you try it.
+The truth is that your mate or partner can’t read your mind.
+So if you aren’t specific and clear, then they may never meet your needs!
+What’s worse, most people can’t articulate their top four needs.
+So how on earth can they ask someone else to satisfy them?
+(You, of course, have taken the quiz and can now articulate your top four needs.
 Congratulations!)

 Needs aren’t inherently masculine or feminine.
-Some men have the need to be adored and some women have the need to be in control.
-Culturally, we grant women the right to have more needs than men and assume that men shouldn’t have needs.
+Some men have the need to be adored.
+Some women have the need to be in control.
+Culturally, we grant women the “right” to have more needs than men.
+And we assume that men shouldn’t have needs.
 Or we let them have two—the need to be loved and to love and the need to be in control—but that is it.
-The truth is that men have needs just as women do, and the more bold and direct they are about asking for what they want, the more attractive they appear and become.
+The truth is that men have needs just as women do.
+The more bold and direct men are about asking for what they want, the more attractive they appear and become.

-The good news is that everyone has needs and everyone could benefit from becoming crystal clear about what their own needs are and how specifically they should go about getting them satisfied.
+The good news is that everyone has needs.
+Everyone can benefit from knowing what their own needs are and how to satisfy them.
 It is much easier to satisfy your needs if you know exactly what they are.
 If you can’t jot down your top four personal and emotional needs right now, then how can you claim you’re emotionally intelligent?
-Not to worry, you can easily identify your own needs by taking the free Emotional Index Quiz here.
-The next step is to start asking others to satisfy your needs and you’ll soon be on your way to enhanced personal and business relationships.
+Not to worry.
+You can easily identify your own needs by taking the free Emotional Index Quiz here.
+The next step is to start asking others to satisfy your needs.
+Soon, you’ll be on your way to enhanced personal and business relationships.

 On Raising Your Emotional IQ Instantly